Woman survives violent bison attack in Custer State Park

-(AP) — Sheriff's officials say a motorcyclist has survived a violent attack by a bison in the Black Hills.
+Sheriff's officials say a motorcyclist has survived an attack by a bison in the Black Hills.

-A bystander's video shows several bikers had stopped while a herd of bison crossed a road in Custer State Park Wednesday.
-The Custer County Sheriff's Office says a 54-year-old Iowa woman got off the motorcycle on which she was a passenger and approached a bison calf.
+A bystander's video shows several bikers had stopped while a herd of bison crossed a road in Custer State Park on Wednesday.
+The Custer County Sheriff's Office says a 54-year-old Iowa woman got off a motorcycle on which she was a passenger and approached a bison calf.

 That's when an adult bison could be seen charging and attacking the woman.
 Sheriff Marty Mechaley tells the Custer County Chronicle that the bison caught the woman's belt and jeans on its horns and swung her around violently before running away.